Co-owner's Guide to Documentation & Record Keeping

-69% of co-owners want help with documentation and record-keeping.
-But outdated tools won't cut it.
+69% of co-owners need help with documentation & record-keeping.
+Outdated tools fail.
 Here’s how to protect, build wealth, and maximize ROI in co-ownership.

-💡Documentation is the active management of all documents, files, records, and receipts related to the property and the co-ownership arrangement.
-Co-owners who value their time, cash, and relationships must nail documentation.
+💡Documentation is the active management of all documents, files, records, and receipts related to your co-owned property and your co-ownership arrangement.

 Here’s what we’ll cover:

-Co-owners should keep track of docs, files, records, and receipts.
+Co-owners want to track docs, files, records, and receipts.

 In our most recent survey of 1,954 co-buyers and co-owners, 69% say they want help to manage documentation and record-keeping.
-But most co-owners aren't covering their bases.
+But most co-owners don't cover their bases.

 That's bad.
 Why?
-Homeownership is most folks' most significant investment, generally backed by a corresponding debt obligation.
+Homeownership is most folks' most significant investment.

 Good news: it’s possible to get things in order.
 You just need a system.